Chiang Mai is known for many markets, malls and it is indeed a shopping hub.

 So, in this Chiang kai shopping guide, I am taking you around all the shops in this Sankampaeng handicraft village, and you choose what you want to see.

 The very first stop was the leather factory.
 And I don’t buy leather!
 So when I entered that shop, I was clueless.
 They had some collection of alligators or crocodile skins.
 If you are into leather, you might like it.

 There are designer handbags, wallets, shoes and sandals and since they are leather, it was super expensive.
 But this was the first stop, so I did not want to disappoint our tour guide and put down the spirit of the tour.
 That doesn’t mean I bought something 😛 I roamed around the shop for a while before moving on to the next.

-I liked this place as you get to see how they mould silver, shape it, polish it, create intricate designs.
+I liked this place as you see how they mold silver, shape it, polish it, create intricate designs.
 It was fun to watch the work.
-And there were some nice designs of earrings, toe rings and finger rings.
-My friend picked up an earring.
+And there were some nice designs of earrings, toe rings, and finger rings.
+My friend picked up an earring..

 Thai Silk Factory

 Everything about Thai silk, from the silkworms to weaving silk out of it, dying it, and weaving it, you can see the end-to-end process of how Thai silk is done.
 You get to learn a lot about the Thai weaving process and the natural dyes used.

 They had a separate section like a museum with displays about the tribes, what techniques they have incorporated from them, and a lot of knowledgeable stuff.
 This place is for all you fashionistas.

 They have awesome stuff to buy, elegant, traditional, for modern women and men.
 I loved the collection.
 But yes, silk is so costly.
 Even a shawl costs a few thousand.